OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flow/unu.md

 # flow unu

-Returns the flow for a stock. /flow, /flow wk, /flow open, /flow unu, /flow prem
+Returns the unusual flow for a stock (high ratio of volume to oi). /flow unu

 ### Usage